 1. Fill your kettle and boil it.
 Warm a deep frying pan or wok on a medium-high heat and for 1 min, then add ½ tbsp oil and the lamb meatballs.
-Fry, turning once halfway through cooking, for 5-6 mins till the meatballs are browned all over.
+Fry, turning once halfway through cooking, for 5-6 mins till the meatballs are browned top and bottom.

-2. While the meatballs brown, peel and finely chop the onion.
+2. Fill and boil your kettle.
+While the meatballs brown, peel and finely chop the onion.
 Lift the meatballs out of the pan and set them aside on a plate.
 Add the onion (you shouldn’t need to add any more oil) and a pinch of salt and pepper.
-Turn the heat down a little and fry for 5 mins, stirring every so often.
+Turn the heat down a little and fry for 5 mins, stirring every so often, till glossy.

 4. Tip the chopped tomatoes into the pan.
-Top up with 200ml boiling water and stir to mix.
+Top up with 200ml hot water from the kettle and stir to mix.
 Add the meatballs back to the pan, pop on a lid (or use a baking tray if you don’t have a lid) and simmer for 20 mins.
 Give the pan a stir a now and then.

-5. While the meatballs simmer, tip the rice into a sieve and rinse under cold water for 1 min, then tip into a small pan.
+5. While the meatballs simmer, tip the rice into a sieve and rinse well under cold water, then tip into a small pan.
 Pour in 300ml hot water from the kettle.
 Add a pinch of salt, cover, bring to the boil then turn the heat right down.
-Simmer for 8 mins till all the water has been absorbed, then take the pan off the heat and set aside, lid on, for 2-5 mins to let the rice steam and finish cooking.
+Simmer for 8 mins till all the water has been absorbed, then take the pan off the heat and set aside, lid on, for 5 mins to let the rice steam and finish cooking.

 6. Trim the dry ends off the purple sprouting broccoli and chop the stalks into bite-size pieces (you can keep the leaves on the stems – they’re edible).
 When the meatballs have cooked for 20 mins, add the broccoli and gently stir to mix.
-Simmer, lid off, for 5 mins to just cook the broccoli.
+Simmer, lid off, for 5-8 mins till the broccoli is tender.

 7. Taste the curry and add a pinch more salt, pepper or chilli powder if you think it needs it.
 Fluff the rice with a fork and divide between 2 warm plates.
 Top with the lamb kofta curry and serve.